 Nanda Ye Aung

 Nanda has a remarkable experience in the IT industry and the education industry specially in the field of 3D Graphic Animation, Game Programming and Game Development & Design.
-He has received certification from companies like Microsoft and Oracle.
-Nanda has experience in United States, India and Singapore.
+Nanda is a Unity Certified Developer, in addition to having certification from Microsoft and Oracle.
+Nanda has working experience in United States, India and Singapore.
 With his excellent communication and interpersonal skills he proves to be a truly commendable and valuable lecturer for MAGES.

 Manuj is a technology and management generalist, he is a Graduate in Game Development using the Game Engine, Unity.
-Manuj has considerable experience in Virtual Reality, having developed games on Oculus Rift, Leap motion and Cardboard e-learning apps which are marked in United Kingdom and other Countries.
+Manuj has considerable experience in Virtual Reality, having developed games on Oculus Rift, Leap motion and Cardboard e-learning apps which are marketed in United Kingdom and other countries.
 He brings with him more than a decade of industry experience.

 Diploma in Electrical and Electronics Engineering, Singapore Polytechnic